 - Take time to choose and label clothing, book bags and lunch boxes together

 - Make sure your child gets plenty of sleep each night.
-Talk to your public health nurse (health visitor) if you need help with getting them in a good routine, or with any other issues you may be struggling with such as encouraging your child to stop using a dummy or helping them to be fully toilet trained
+Talk to your Health Visitor if you need help with getting them in a good routine, or with any other issues you may be struggling with such as encouraging your child to stop using a dummy or helping them to be fully toilet trained

 Useful picture books about starting school: